5. Choose low-fat protein sources

 6. Reduce the sodium in your food

 Eating a lot of sodium can contribute to high blood pressure, a risk factor for cardiovascular disease.
 Reducing sodium is an important part of a heart-healthy diet.
-The Department of Agriculture recommends:
+The American Heart Association recommends that:

-- Healthy adults have no more than 2,300 milligrams (mg) of sodium a day (about a teaspoon)
+- Healthy adults have no more than 2,300 milligrams (mg) of sodium a day (about a teaspoon of salt)

 Another way to reduce the amount of salt you eat is to choose your condiments carefully.
 Many condiments are available in reduced-sodium versions, and salt substitutes can add flavor to your food with less sodium.